Organ and body donation

 If the Human

 Tissue Bill 2022 is implemented it will set standards and arrangements for

 Read more information, watch videos and find leaflets in different languages about organ donation on the HSE website

 The Irish Donor Network

 The Irish Donor Network is a group of individuals and patient associations directly concerned with organ transplantation, donor families and medical co-ordinators involved in organ and tissue transplantation.
+You can contact any member of the Irish Donor Network for further information or for organ donor cards.
 Those involved in the Network are:

 - Donor families

 - The Irish Heart and Lung Transplant Association